kobare/techietuts2022/_posts/css/2022-02-28-css-grid-layout.markdown

   grid-auto-flow: column;

   /* Doing this: */
-  grid-template-column: 50% 25% 25%; /* would not evenly re-distribute the with in case you reduced the number of columns to 2. */
+  grid-template-column: 50% 25% 25%; /* would not evenly re-distribute the width in case you reduced the number of columns to 2. */

 {% endhighlight %}